jvendrow/GuidedNMF/README.md

 -`Newsgroup.ipynb` contains the experiments on the 20 Newsgroup data set.
 -`Twitter.ipynb` contains the experiments on a Twitter political data set.
 -`Ablation.ipynb` contains the comparison between GuidedNMF and SeededLDA.
--`seeded_lda` is a folder containing helper scripts for running SeededLDA, as well as the results of the abolition experiment.
+-`seeded_lda` is a folder containing helper scripts for running SeededLDA, as well as the results of the ablation experiment.
 -`read_tweets.py` contains a script to generate the twitter data set (access to this data requires a Twitter Developer account).

 ### Instructions for Running SeededLDA.